Grove City College's WSAJ radio has a proud heritage of pioneering broadcasting, spanning more than 100 years.

-Grove City College's WSAJ has a long heritage of broadcasting, spanning more than 100 years.
-Grove City College was among the first academic institutions experimenting in radio broadcasting.
+Grove City College was among the first academic institutions experimenting in radio "telephony".
 The mind behind this undertaking was former physics chair, Dr. Herbert W. Harmon.
-Dr. Harmon's research and experimentation, dating back as early as 1911, made possible some of the earliest advancements in “wireless telephony” and earned him a spot as a pioneer in broadcasting.
-Grove City College's radio experimentation officially began in the spring of 1913, when a radio receiving station was opened in the old Physics Building on lower campus.
-An experimental, 1kw transmitting station was licensed in the fall of 1914 with the call letters 8CO.
-After a brief moratorium on amateur radio during World War I, the college returned to the airwaves for experimental and training purposes in January 1920, this time as call-sign 8YV.
+Dr. Harmon's research and experimentation, dating back as early as 1911, in experiments actually conducted in Grove City High School (the old Junior High building formerly across the street from lower campus) made possible some of the earliest advancements in "wireless telephony" and earned him a spot as a pioneer in broadcasting.

-2009 brought a major, technical upgrade in the form of the state-of-the-art, Dorothy Newman Wilson '43 studios, located in the TLC building.
+2009 brought a major, technical upgrade in the form of the state-of-the-art, Dorothy "Dot" Newman Wilson '43 studios, located in the TLC building.
 Most of the funding for the new facility was provided through a generous, memorial gift by Dorothy's husband, Dr. H. Randall Wilson '42.
 Both "Dot" and "Randy" were WSAJ alums, participating in the station's operation during the early 40's.

 The next technological leap for WSAJ radio occurred in March of 2011 when the college commissioned a new transmitter site at a different tower sitea bit further off-site.
 The new location and equipment allowed for a significant boost in power and coverage for the station.